isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 DDNS for DHCPv4
 ---------------

-As mentioned earlier, kea-dhcp4 can be configured to generate requests to the DHCP-DDNS server, kea-dhcp-ddns, (referred to herein as "D2") to update DNS entries.
+As mentioned earlier, ``kea-dhcp4`` can be configured to generate requests to the DHCP-DDNS server, ``kea-dhcp-ddns``, (referred to herein as "D2") to update DNS entries.
 These requests are known as Name Change Requests or NCRs.
 Each NCR contains the following information:

-1. Whether it is a request to add (update) or remove DNS entries
+1. Whether it is a request to add (update) or remove DNS entries.

-2. Whether the change requests forward DNS updates (A records), reverse DNS updates (PTR records), or both
+2. Whether the change requests forward DNS updates (A records), reverse DNS updates (PTR records), or both.

-3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN)
+3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN).

-Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of the kea-dhcp4.
-Beginning with Kea 1.7.1 DDNS related parameters were split into two groups:
+Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of ``kea-dhcp4``.
+Beginning with Kea 1.7.1, DDNS-related parameters were split into two groups:

 1. Connectivity Parameters

-    These are parameters which specify where and how kea-dhcp4 connects to and communicates with D2.
-These parameters can only be specified within the top-level ``dhcp-ddns`` section in the kea-dhcp4 configuration.
+    These are parameters which specify where and how ``kea-dhcp4`` connects to and communicates with D2.
+These parameters can only be specified within the top-level ``dhcp-ddns`` section in the ``kea-dhcp4`` configuration.
 The connectivity parameters are listed below:

     -  ``enable-updates``
     -  ``server-ip``